Changissnz/selfinterest/README.md

 human being equal solely on the criteria that they exist.
 There are also group identities, such as class, familial bloodlines, and occupation to further distinguish individual human beings.
-Some noteworthy instances that demonstrate how self-interest does not always align with merit of performance.
+Some noteworthy instances demonstrate how self-interest does not always align with merit of performance.
 The 1492 expulsion of Jews from Spain, due to reasons that include their financial success that outsized that of the predominantly Catholic populace there, resulted in many Jews having to leave Spain